DNA-Evolutions/Java-REST-Client-Examples/README.md

 ---

 ## Why using JOpt products from DNA Evolutions?
-Orginally, JOpt is a flexible routing optimization-engine written in Java, allowing to solve tour-optimization problems that are highly restricted, for example, regarding time windows, skills, and even mandatory constraints can be applied.
+Originally, JOpt is a flexible routing optimization-engine written in Java, allowing to solve tour-optimization problems that are highly restricted, for example, regarding time windows, skills, and even mandatory constraints can be applied.

 Click, to open our video: